timsong-cpp/papers/2442_windowing_views/window.md

 # Abstract
 This paper proposes two range adaptors, `views::chunk` and `views::slide`, as described in section 3.5 of [@P2214R0].

+# Revision history

+- R1:
+  - Split feature test macro into two as requested by LEWG.
+  - Incorporated LWG review feedback on 2021-11-19 and 2021-11-26.

 # Example